Arvoria/RobaseService/docs/Guide/usage.md

 !!! warning
     This page is still in the process of being documented.

-In the following examples we will go over and take a look into the Robase Test Database.
+In the following examples, we will go over and take a look into the Robase Test Database.
 The structure of which can be seen below.

 ![Robase Test Database](../img/robase-test-db.png)
 {: align=center}